 wraptool

-An MCP server that wraps CLI tools behind a security whitelist, so AI coding assistants can use tools like git, gcloud, and kubectl without direct access to credentials.
+An MCP server that places CLI tools and local stdio MCP servers behind a security policy, so coding agents can use credentialed host capabilities without direct access to the underlying credentials.

 Why

-• Credentials stay isolated -- wraptool runs as a separate process with its own environment; secrets never enter the AI context.
+• Credentials stay isolated -- wraptool runs as a separate process with its own environment; secrets never enter the agent context.

-• Subcommand-level whitelisting -- allow git commit but deny git push --force, with flag-level granularity and value constraints.
+• Subcommand-level policy -- allow git commit but deny git push --force, with flag-level granularity and value constraints.

 • Auto-discovery -- wraptool parses --help output to generate MCP tool schemas with real descriptions.

-• Structured denial workflow -- denied commands trigger a capability-request flow that an operator approves from the CLI.
+• Structured denial workflow -- denied commands trigger a capability-request flow that an operator approves from the CLI, so escalation always requires a human.

 Quick start